signalfx/tracing-examples/README.md

 ## Examples

-This repository contains a set of simple example applications that demonstrate using OpenTelemetry or SignalFx with various open source tracers.
+This repository contains a set of simple example applications that demonstrate using OpenTelemetry or SignalFx with various open source instrumentations.
 They are broken down by language/platform.

 ### .NET

 - [SignalFx.Tracing](./dotnet-manual-instrumentation/README.md): An example using the
 [SignalFx.Tracing.OpenTracing NuGet Package](https://www.nuget.org/packages/SignalFx.Tracing.OpenTracing/) to
 instrument .NET libraries and applications.

 ### Java

-- [OpenTelemetry Java](./opentelemetry-tracing/opentelemetry-java-tracing): our recommended tracer for Java.
+- [OpenTelemetry Java](./opentelemetry-tracing/opentelemetry-java-tracing): our recommended instrumentation for Java.

 ### Python

-- [OpenTelemetry Python](./opentelemetry-tracing/opentelemetry-python-tracing): our recommended tracer for Python.
+- [OpenTelemetry Python](./opentelemetry-tracing/opentelemetry-python-tracing): our recommended instrumentation for Python.

 ### Go

-- [SignalFx Go](./signalfx-tracing/signalfx-go-tracing): SignalFx tracer for Golang.
+- [OpenTelemetry Go](./opentelemetry-tracing/opentelemetry-go): our recommended instrumentation for Go.

 ### Service Meshes